MurthyRHNM/docker/ENV/README.md

 ### ENV
-ENV is the instruction to provide environment variables to image and container
+ENV is the instruction to provide environment variables to image and container.
+We can override the env varibales at runtime